 The Colleges have effective consultation processes in place which enable them to meet both statutory requirements for consultation, for example health and safety matters and the Colleges' economic situation, as well as recommended good practice.
 Employee views are regularly sought on wider issues affecting the Trust, Colleges and its employees such as new ways of working, developments in teaching and learning.
 Each College has a joint negotiation and consultation panel comprising managers and representatives from each recognised trade union which meets on a regular basis in accordance with the trade union recognition and procedural agreement.
 These formal mechanisms for consultation are supplemented by a number of informal means of consultation - regular staff surveys and staff meetings as well as specific staff focus groups on a cross-Trust and cross-College basis.
-Intranet bulletins, email and other electronic communication forums are also in place to support extensive staff consultation.
+All staff complete a short weekly online survey which feeds into ten metrics around staff engagement and wellbeing.
+These metrics are used by leaders at all levels to inform and improve staff engagement and experience as employees of the Trust.
+A Trust Communications site (intranet) gives regular updates, together with email and other electronic communication forums that support extensive staff consultation.

 Employees at all levels are involved in each College's annual self-assessment review (SAR) which is an integral part of performance review in the education sector.
-Employees are jointly responsible with managers for formulating quality improvements plans for their area of work which are linked to the whole College plan.
+Employees are jointly responsible with leaders for formulating quality improvements plans for their area of work which are linked to the whole College plan.
 Employees are regularly involved in discussions about College performance - for example student outcomes, compared to national benchmarks for the sector, in-year financial performance and other performance indicators such as student recruitment and retention.
 Feedback and suggestions from staff are regularly sought through the consultation mechanisms highlighted above.